 Located in Warman, Saskatchewan operating with 5 distinct divisions.
-WHCLP employed 202 people at December 31, 2023.
+WHCLP employed 187 people on December 31, 2024.
 Since its formation, WHCLP continues to develop a community of like-minded people, who share a commitment to corporate social responsibility.
 WHCLP's culture is built on values of: